nedjs/path-manager/README.md

 pscp: Release 0.67
 ```

-likewise to unlink something you can use the `pman link -u <name>` to remove it
+to unlink something you can use the `pman link -u <name>` to remove it
 ```
 > pscp -V
 pscp: Release 0.67